GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 ## General requirements

 The goal is to support the cases listed above in the best way you can.
-The score will depend on the following evaluation criteria (alphabetically sorted):

-- Code notes/comments (if needed)
-- Code quality
-- Coding style
-- Knowledge of the language
-- Tests
-- Tool architecture

 **IMPORTANT:** Provide a README with instructions on how to compile and run the application.